 Who’s the freak of nature now?

-So, let’s get one thing straight – if you breastfed for less than 2.5 years, you’re the “freak of nature.”
-If you stuck a bottle, or a pacifier, or a thumb in your blankie-holding-baby’s mouth at 6 or 12 or 18 months – or encouraged your wife to – you are “unnatural” one, not the lady nursing her 5-year-old.
+So, let’s get one thing straight – if you breastfed for less than 2.5 years, you’re the “freak of nature,” not Sharon Spink.
+If you stuck a bottle, a pacifier, or a thumb in your blankie-holding-baby’s mouth at 6 or 12 or 18 months – you are “unnatural” one, not the lady nursing her 5-year-old.

 I’m not saying you’re a bad person, or that it was your fault.
-I’m just saying your behavior was contrary to nature.
-I understand many women in the post-agricultural, post-industrial world simply cannot breastfeed, either at all or for very long, for a long list of valid reasons.
+I understand many women in the post-industrial world simply cannot breastfeed for very long, or at all, for a long list of valid reasons.
 I’m just saying it’s contrary to nature.

 The brave women who are still breastfeeding their 5, 6 and 7-year-olds in this screwed up, high-tech, “high-efficiency” world are the most natural women out there, producing the healthiest children, physically and emotionally.
-Good for them for listening to their children and their instincts instead of ignorant fools calling them pedophiles!
+Good for them for listening to their children and their instincts instead of their cultural conditioning.